 1. That the borrower has some 'skin' in the game.

 This means that the deposit comes from the borrowers own funds.
 With the exception of a family gift or equity released from another property owned by the borrower, the lender wants to see that this money is not borrowed, for example from a third party, loan or credit card.

 2. That they know exactly who they are in a relationship with.

 When you borrow money from a third party they may have rights to the property as a result and the lender does not know who they have entered in to a relationship with.
 Therefore, the funds need to come from the applicant(s).

-It is not acceptable to leave money in your account for a couple of months then actually go and borrow the deposit from JV partners or conversely borrow the money and leave it in your account for a few months then claiming it as your own.
-All applications will ask where the funds have originated from and if you state it is from one source but it is actually from another than that is mortgage fraud – I make no bones about this!
+It is not acceptable to leave money in your account for a couple of months then actually go and borrow the deposit from JV partners.
+All applications will ask where the funds have originated from and if you state it is from one source but it is actually from another then than that is mortgage fraud - make no bones about this!

 Not all lenders ask for proof of deposit though they reserve the right to.
 I'm aware of a couple of lenders now going back over cases from five years ago and asking for retrospective proof of deposit!